apache/druid/docs/content/configuration/index.md

 See [cache configuration](#cache-configuration) for how to configure cache settings.

-### Additional Peon Configuration
+#### Additional Peon Configuration
-Although peons inherit the configurations of their parent middle managers, explicit child peon configs in middle manager can be set by prefixing them with:
+Although peons inherit the configurations of their parent MiddleManagers, explicit child peon configs in MiddleManager can be set by prefixing them with:

 ```
 druid.indexer.fork.property